gotoindex/python-course/README.md

 ## Description

-This repo contains solutions for the Softserve's Python Elementary Tasks.
+This repo contains solutions for the SoftServe's Python Elementary Tasks.
 Each package inside the *tasks* folder represents each task of the course.

 The project was created using the Visual Studio Code (version 1.60.0) and Python 3.9.1.